 If you have a commercial rental policy:

-- If you list any vehicle and decline a protection plan in order to offer your own commercial rental insurance directly to your guest, any additional car(s) you list on Turo will automatically be set to decline a protection plan.
+- If you list any vehicle and decline a protection plan in order to offer your own commercial rental insurance directly to your guest, any other car(s) you list on Turo will automatically be set to decline a protection plan.

 - You may not list or deliver your vehicle(s) on Turo outside of Germany.